taylorSando/docs/documentation/application-overview.md

                 :c {...}}
 ```

-Transformations are vectors of messages which can be sent to the
+Transformations are vectors of messages, which can be sent to the
 application to transform a data model.

 ### Deltas

-This tree is not transmitted to the view as a tree but instead as a
+This tree is not transmitted to the view as a tree, but instead, as a
-sequence of deltas which describe changes to the tree.
+sequence of deltas, which describe changes to the tree.
 These deltas
-describe changes to the tree's structure as well as changes to the
+describe changes to the tree's structure, as well as changes to the
 values, attributes and transformations attached to each node.

 Tuples are used to describe these changes.
 For example: